-Neranie Headland walking track is a 1.4km, grade 3 hike located in Myall Lakes National Park, New South Wales.
-The hike should take around 45 minutes to complete.
+Neranie Headland walking track is a 1.4km, grade 3 hike in Myall Lakes National Park, New South Wales.
+This hike typically takes 45 minutes to complete.

 Neranie Headland walking track, near the eastern edge of Myall Lakes National Park, has breathtaking views over tree-lined waterways and wetlands teeming with wildlife.
 Starting in a clearing that was once a part of the historic Neranie timber mill village, the track leads past an old cemetery where you'll find gravestones dating back to the nineteenth century.